pimcore/pimcore/doc/Development_Documentation/08_Tools_and_Features/17_Application_Logger.md

 ## General

-The application logger is a tool, which developers can use to log certain events and errors within a pimcore powered application.
+The application logger is a tool, which developers can use to log certain events and errors within a Pimcore powered application.

 <div class="inline-imgs">